pierre-rouleau/usrhome/readme.rst

 ================

 - Clone the USRHOME repository somewhere on your home directory tree.
+- Execute the ``setup/setup-usrhome`` script from the root directory of the USRHOME depot:

+  - It will print what will be done and prompt before proceeding.

-- Create a ``usrcfg`` directory inside the same directory that holds the ``usrhome`` directory.
+    - It will create a ``usrcfg`` directory inside the same directory that holds the ``usrhome`` directory.

-  - Create the ``usrcfg/setfor-zsh-config.zsh`` file.
-That file will be sourced during the Z Shell startup by ``~/.zprofile``.
-Inside that file export one or several of the environment variables described in `The zsh User Configuration File`_ table.

-- Save your shell user configuration files that exist in USRHOME.
+    - Then it will create the ``usrcfg/setfor-zsh-config.zsh`` file that will hold your persistent and private configuration.
+At first the file will be a copy of a the `usrhome/setup/template/setfor-zsh-config.zsh`_ with extra information appended.
-- Create symbolic links from your home directory to the corresponding USRHOME files listed in the table below.
+    - The last step is to create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
+Before proceeding it will create backup of files that are already present.

-- Place your original logic not present in USRHOME inside the user-specific and user-private scripts USRHOME uses (*more on this later*).
+Once that's done you should be able to open a Z Shell with the ``zsh`` command and see the basic prompt supported by the project and have access to the commands documented below.

 zsh configuration files